mahou-anisphia/Princess-Legacy--Enchanted-Realms/README.md

 - The League of Legends client for inspiration and guidance
 - The Genshin Impact Wish system for the gacha mechanics
 - The light novel and manga series Tensei Oujo to Tensai Reijou no Mahou Kakumei for additional inspiration and ideas.
+- TV Series: Breaking Bad for the currency system

 ## License